 The name of an insurance adjusting firm must contain the words "insurance adjusting" and must avoid duplicating names of existing insurance claims adjusting firms.
 The license of an insurance adjusting firm is valid for a period of three years.
-In any of the following situations, an insurance adjusting firm shall submit a written report to the CIRC for approval when it within five days from the date the resolution for change has been passed: (i) change of name or a branch's name; (ii) change of domicile or a branch's business premises; (iii) change of names of sponsor, major shareholders or capital contributors; (iv) change of major shareholders or capital contributors; (v) major changes to the equity structure or the proportion of capital contributions; (vi) change of registered capital or capital contributions; (vii) amendment to the articles of association or the partnership agreement; (viii) division, merger and dissolution or any change in the form of organization; or (ix) divestment of a branch.
-Personnel of an insurance adjusting firm or its branches engaged in any of the insurance adjusting businesses described above comply with the qualification requirements prescribed by the CIRC and obtain a qualification certificate for insurance adjusting practitioners.
-The senior managers of an insurance adjusting firm must meet specific qualification requirements set forth in the Provisions on the Supervision of Insurance Adjusting Firms.
+In any of the following situations, an insurance adjusting firm shall submit a written report to the CIRC when it within five days from the date the resolution for change has been passed: (i) change of name or a branch's name; (ii) change of domicile or a branch's business premises; (iii) change of names of sponsor, major shareholders or capital contributors; (iv) change of major shareholders or capital contributions; (vi) major changes to the equity structure or the proportion of capital contributions; (vi) change of registered capital or capital contributions; (vii) amendment to the articles of association or the partnership agreement; (viii) division, merger and dissolution or any change in the form of organization; (ix) divestment of a branch; (ix) establishment of a branch; (x) division of or merger with an insurance agency or (xi) change of organizational form.
+Personnel of an insurance adjusting firm or its branches engaged in any of the insurance adjusting businesses described above comply with the qualification requirements prescribed by the CIRC.
+The senior managers of an insurance adjusting firm must meet specific qualification requirements set forth in the Provisions on the Supervision of Insurance Claims Adjusting Firms.
 Appointment of the senior managers of an insurance adjusting firm or its branches is subject to review and approval by the CIRC.